flutter/website/src/deployment/ios.md

 open `ios/Flutter/AppframeworkInfo.plist` in your Flutter app and update the `MinimumOSVersion` value to match.

-## Updating the app's version number

-The default version number of the app is `1.0.0`.
-To update it, navigate to the `pubspec.yaml` file and update the following line:

-`version: 1.0.0+1`

-The version number is three numbers separated by dots, such as `1.0.0` in the example above, followed by an optional build number such as `1` in the example above, separated by a `+`.

-Both the version and the build number may be overridden in Flutter's build by specifying `--build-name` and `--build-number`, respectively.

-In iOS, `build-name` uses `CFBundleShortVersionString` while `build-number` uses `CFBundleVersion`.
-Read more about iOS versioning at [Core Foundation Keys][] on the Apple Developer's site.

 ## Add an app icon

 When a new Flutter app is created, a placeholder icon set is created.